team-exor/eiquidus/README.md

   - **Movement:** Displays latest blockchain transactions that are greater than a certain configurable amount
   - **Network:** Displays a list of peers that have connected to the coind wallet in the past 24 hours, along with useful addnode data that can be used to connect your own wallets to the network easier
   - **Top 100:** Displays the top 100 richest wallet addresses, the top 100 wallet addresses that have the highest total number of coins received based on adding up all received transactions, as well as a table and pie chart breakdown of wealth distribution.
 Additional support for omitting burned coins from top 100 lists
   - **Markets:** Displays a number of exchange-related metrics including market summary, 24 hour chart, most recent buy/sell orders and latest trade history.
+The last known default exchange price is automatically converted to USD using the coingecko api from [https://www.coingecko.com/en/api](https://www.coingecko.com/en/api).
 The following 7 cryptocurrency exchanges are supported:
     - [AltMarkets](https://altmarkets.io)
     - [Bittrex](https://bittrex.com)
     - [Bleutrade](https://bleutrade.com)